avgjoe1017/AffirmBeats-2.0/MD_DOCS/MONITORING_AND_METRICS.md

 ## Overview

-This guide provides information about the monitoring and metrics capabilities in the AffirmBeats backend.
+This guide provides information about the monitoring and metrics capabilities in the Recenter backend.

 ## Metrics Collection